ua-snap/spruce-beetle-risk/README.md

 #### Environment variables

 The following variables need to be set prior to starting a Jupyter instance as directed above.
-The values used for the 'production data' are provided in the `production_env_vars.sh` script for SNAP reference.
+The values used for the "production" data are provided in the `production_env_vars.sh` script for SNAP reference.

 `AK_NCAR_DIR`